joanayma/tfimporter/README.md

 * for an [Cloudwatch event target](tfimporter/importers/clooudwatch_event_target.py), is the rule name, plus "/", plus the target ID

 In general, all Terraform resources that can be imported have a section called "Import" in its documentation page, specifying the way to import the resources.

+The current available importers are located in the [tfimporter/importers](tfimporter/importers) package.

 ## Installation